Kevin-debug02/LOG-IN-PAGE-MIT-APP-INVENTOR-APP/README.md

 ## USAGE
 1. Go to [MIT APP INVENTOR site](https://ai2.appinventor.mit.edu/)
-2. Import the '.aia' file
+2. Go to projects<Import '.aia' file
 3. Test using MIT AI2 Companion
 4. You can also download the '.apk' file and test the functionality using you phone